 \section{Abstract}

-Can crowd workers be trusted to judge whether news-like articles circulating on the Internet are wildly misleading, or does partisanship and inexperience get in the way?
+Can crowd workers be trusted to judge whether news-like articles circulating on the Internet are misleading, or does partisanship and inexperience get in the way?
+And can the task be structured in a way that reduces partisanship?
 We assembled pools of both liberal and conservative crowd raters and tested three ways of asking them to make judgments about 374 articles.
 In a no research condition, they were just asked to view the article and then render a judgment.
 In an individual research condition, they were also asked to search for corroborating evidence and provide a link to the best evidence they found.
-In a collective research condition, they were not asked to search, but instead to look at links collected from workers in the individual research condition.
-The individual research condition reduced the partisanship of judgments.
-Moreover, the judgments of a panel of sixteen or more crowd workers were better than that of a panel of three expert journalists, as measured by alignment with a held out journalist's ratings.
-Without research, the crowd judgments were better than those of a single journalist, but not as good as the average of two journalists.
+In a collective research condition, they were not asked to search, but instead to review links collected from workers in the individual research condition.
+Both research conditions reduced partisan disagreement in judgments.
+The individual research condition was most effective at producing alignment with journalists' assessments.
+In this condition, the judgments of a panel of sixteen or more crowd workers were better than that of a panel of three expert journalists, as measured by alignment with a held out journalist's ratings.

 \keywords{misinformation, social media, social platforms, crowdsourcing, survey equivalence}